mli/deepnumpy-doc/guide/deepnumpy/deepnumpy-vs-numpy.md

-# Differences between NumPy on MXNet and NumPy
+# Differences between NP on MXNet and NumPy
 :label:`deepnumpy_vs_numpy`

 This topic lists known differences between `mxnet.np` and `numpy`.
 With this quick reference, NumPy users can more easily adopt  the MXNet NumPy-like API.